ouspg/SecurityEngineering/Week1_Threats/README.md

 1. Has your account details leaked?
 2. Screenshot of haveibeenpwned search, you can redact information if you want.
 3. Did you change passwords and/or email + password combos, that were leaked, if not, do it.

-### Virtual Machine Setup: Virtual Machine with Docker

-You should setup the courses virtual machine and get it ready with docker working.
-This weeks exercise session will focus on this.

-- Download the course virtual machine from https://ouspg.org/archlinux/.

-- Set it up in [VirtualBox](https://www.virtualbox.org/), install if it is not yet installed.
-You should set it up with no more than 4 cores, less than or around half of system RAM, around 30 GBs of space should be good and for future use make sure it can use USB.

-- Credentials for the machine are 'arch/arch'

-- Update keyring in console with ```sudo pacman -S archlinux-keyring```

-- Update system with ```sudo pacman -Syu```

-- Test Docker with ```docker run hello-world```

 ### Feedback
 Be sure to give feedback on these tasks.
 Do you feel these to be the kind of skills you might need or want?